 Thirdly, Ware suggested that Christians meet and fellowship across racial ethnic lines.

 “We have some different cultural views depending upon how we came up in society—and it’s still difficult to talk about them.
 Ultimately, we want to model a reconciled body across ethnic and racial lines where people can see that model,” Ware said.

-One such model is Crossroads Bible College where Dr. Ware serves as its president.
-With a racially integrated board, administration, faculty, staff, and student body, Crossroads is a national leader in modeling and promoting multiethnic ministry.
+One such model is The College of Biblical Studies where Dr. Ware serves as Executive Director of Grace Relations and Special Assistant to the President.
+With a racially integrated board, administration, faculty, staff, and student body, the college is a national leader in modeling and promoting multiethnic ministry.

 On a smaller scale, that Sunday morning I saw this type of modeling when the leader of our AHG group joined in conversation with the leaders of the youth group.
 It encouraged others in our group to do the same—to break across those ethnic and racial lines.